istio/istio.io/content/en/faq/applications/nifi.md

 * Using a blank or `localhost` setting for `nifi.web.https.host` doesn't work in this case because of the networking requirements for unique addressing mentioned above.
-* Unless you're okay with all of your users having all access roles in your Nifi deployment, HTTP is not a viable solution as [NiFi does not perform user authentication over HTTP](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#user_authentication).
+* Unless you're okay with all of your users having all access roles in your NiFi deployment, HTTP is not a viable solution as [NiFi does not perform user authentication over HTTP](https://nifi.apache.org/docs/nifi-docs/html/administration-guide.html#user_authentication).
-* Explicitly specifying the networking interfaces that Nifi should use can help work around the issues and allow Nifi to work:
+* Explicitly specifying the networking interfaces that NiFi should use can help work around the issues and allow NiFi to work:
   Modify `nifi.properties` where `xxx` is the network interface that corresponds with the worker IP (differs based on environment/cloud provider) and `yyy` was the loopback interface (I.e `lo`) for the container/pod: